 The Cybersecurity and Infrastructure Security Agency (CISA) has the mission to provide a common baseline of security across the Federal Civilian Executive Branch (FCEB) and to help agencies manage their cyber risk.
 This common baseline is provided in part through the EINSTEIN system.

 A useful analogy for understanding EINSTEIN is that of physical protections at a government facility.
-The first phase of EINSTEIN, known as EINSTEIN 1, is similar to a camera at the entrance to the facility that records cars entering and leaving and identifies unusual changes in the number of cars.
-EINSTEIN 2 adds the ability to detect suspicious cars based upon a watch list.
-EINSTEIN 2 does not stop the cars, but it sets off an alarm.
-In sum, EINSTEIN 1 and 2 detect potential cyber attacks before they can enter the facility.
-The latest phase of the program, known as EINSTEIN 3A, is akin to a guard post at the highway that leads to multiple government facilities.
-EINSTEIN 3A uses classified information to look at the cars and compare them with a watch list.
-EINSTEIN 3A then actively blocks prohibited cars from entering the facility.
-Using classified information allows EINSTEIN 3A to detect and block many of the most significant cybersecurity threats.
+The first phase of EINSTEIN, known as EINSTEIN 1 (E1), is like a camera at the entrance to the facility that records cars entering and leaving and identifies unusual changes in the number of cars.
+The second phase, EINSTEIN 2 (E2), adds the ability to detect suspicious cars based upon a watch list.
+E2 does not stop the cars, but it sets off an alarm.
+In sum, E1 and E2 detect potential cyberattacks before they can enter the facility.
+The last phase of the program, known as EINSTEIN 3 Accelerated (E3A), was akin to a guard post at the highway that leads to multiple government facilities.
+E3A used classified information to look at the cars and compare them with a watch list.
+E3A then actively prevented prohibited cars from entering the facility.
+Using classified information allowed E3A to detect and prevent many of the most significant cybersecurity threats.

 The EINSTEIN system is used to protect FCEB agencies.
 It is not used by the Department of Defense or the Intelligence Community.
 The EINSTEIN system uses widely available commercial technology.